 Who hesitates pays more

-fossil reserves are limited.
+Fossil reserves are limited.
 A transition to renewable energy must happen sooner or later.
 These investments cannot be avoided.
 The only question is when.
 Companies involved in coal, gas and oil exploitation are interested to slow down the process.
 They want their gains for a few more years.
 The money spent on fossil fuel is lost to the public.
 So even without climate change it would be wise to push forward a global energy transition.
-But actually climate change does not leave any choice.

 A complete world trasition to renewables is neccessary within 15-20 years

-- Build up production capacity for HVDC cables, converter stations, wind and solar PV
+- Ramp up production capacity for wind power, PV, solar CSP, HVDC cables, converter stations

 - Support science for more effective prodution of these

-- Export opportunities: Russia, China, USA, India and Australia should become aware of their chances to install huge amounts of PV and wind power
+- Export opportunities: China, USA, India, Australia and Russia (some day) should become aware of their chances to install and export huge amounts of PV and wind power

 - Forest fires counting for about 10-20% of CO2 emissions must stop.